-- A. The Borrowers, the Lenders, the Administrative Agent and the EUR Agent are parties to that certain Credit Agreement, dated as of May 7, 2007, as amended by that certain Waiver and First Amendment to Credit Agreement, dated as of August 3, 2009, that certain Second Amendment to Credit Agreement, dated as of July 30, 2010, that certain Third Amendment to Credit Agreement, dated as of October 26, 2010, that certain Fourth Amendment to Credit Agreement, dated as of August 3, 2011, and that certain Sixth Amendment to Credit Agreement, dated as of April 20, 2012 (as so amended, the "Credit Agreement"). - B. The Parties desire to amend the terms and conditions of the Credit Agreement subject to and as more fully set forth in this Amendment.
+- A. The Borrowers, the Lenders, the Administrative Agent and the EUR Agent are parties to that certain Credit Agreement, dated as of May 7, 2007, as amended by that certain Waiver and First Amendment to Credit Agreement, dated as of August 3, 2009, that certain Second Amendment to Credit Agreement, dated as of July 30, 2010, that certain Third Amendment to Credit Agreement, dated as of October 26, 2010, that certain Fourth Amendment to Credit Agreement, dated as of March 28, 2011, that certain Fifth Amendment to Credit Agreement, dated as of August 3, 2011, and that certain Sixth Amendment to Credit Agreement, dated as of April 20, 2012 (as so amended, the "Credit Agreement"). - B. The Parties desire to amend the terms and conditions of the Credit Agreement subject to and as more fully set forth in this Amendment.